 Which solution you choose depends on your situation.
 The simplest thing to do is to get a separate antenna for each TV.
 But, each TV may not get equally good reception.
 If you have existing cable TV cabling in your home, you might be able to use that and just have one antenna.
-Finally, if you want recording ability and no messing around with long cable runs, consider Tablo or Recast along with streaming players for each TV.
+Finally, if you want recording ability and no messing around with long cable runs, consider Tablo along with streaming players for each TV.

 Hope this helps! – Brian